-- For pensions built up before 12 July 2012, the increases will be based on the index increases, with a maximum increase of 5%.
-Before April 2011 this was the RPI and from 2011 this has been CPI. - For pensions built up after 11 July 2012, the increases will be based on the CPI increase, with a maximum increase of 2.5%.
+the increases will be based on the index increase, with a maximum increase of 5%.
+Up until 2010 this was the RPI and from 2011 this has been CPI.

 The measure of inflation used in the future may be changed but any such change would not apply retrospectively.